Chicago Public Art Group

-Chicago Public Art Group (originally, Chicago Mural Group) is a non profit cultural organization in Chicago that organizes and promotes creation of community public art.
+Chicago Public Art Group (originally Chicago Mural Group) is a non-profit cultural organization in Chicago that organizes and promotes creation of community public art.
 The Group was founded in 1971 and has been involved in the creation of hundreds of artworks in and around the city.
 CPAG supports the production of public murals, mosaics, sculptures and space designs in collaboration with community participants.
 CPAG also educates artists and the public about the history and possibilities of collaborative public art.
-Several of its recent works have been large bricolage mosaics in city underpasses.
+Several of its works have been large bricolage mosaics in city underpasses.